 Advisian, the independent consulting business line of the WorleyParsons Group, welcomes the recent UNDP, IFC and IPIECA “Mapping the Oil and Gas industry to the Sustainable Development Goals: An Atlas” publication for public comment.
 Key for the industry, irrespective of location, is to foster, grow and maintain a constructive relationship with impacted communities.
 Through our experience with clients in the oil and gas sector, Advisian has taken the opportunity to highlight our insights with respect to Sustainable Development Goals (SDGs).
 Further, we were keen to offer potential approaches to achieve more sustainable outcomes for industry and communities alike.

-This article is part of the wider Advisian series focussed on sustainability globally, sharing insights from teams across Advisian, based on our client engagement and other research we have completed.
+This article is part of the wider Advisian series focused on sustainability globally, sharing insights from teams across Advisian, based on our client engagement and other research we have completed.
 We will be publishing a series of thought pieces in the coming months, offering deeper insight into industry and communities, their challenges and opportunities.

 We welcome any feedback or queries you may have.

 The United Nations Development Programme (UNDP), the International Finance Corporation of the World Bank Group (IFC) and International Petroleum Industry Environmental Conservation Association (IPIECA) issued the “Mapping the Oil and Gas industry to the Sustainable Development Goals: An Atlas” for comment.
 Advisian welcomes the publication of this atlas as a means to share best practice between oil and gas companies, government and academia on a global basis.